maxfahl/poe-currency-flip-ratios/README.md

 It currently gets prices for rows 16 to 24, returning the mean value for those buy/sell values.

+Prerequisites:
+    • Node JS
-Prerequisites: Chrome version 88 (needs to be installed on computer)
+    • Chrome version 88 (needs to be installed on computer)

 Install: `yarn install`